solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 I am wrong.
 Mr. Hahn formulates these transpositions, in one of the most unusual chapters that has been written in our time, such that we do not know what to admire most: the complete ignorance of the author with the laws of evolution or the audacity with which he states his views – in terms worthy of the oracle of Delphi.
 In effect, our author demonstrates "the unitary type of all the meteoritic organisms."
 Sponges, corals, crinoids are of a unified type!
 The forms develop one from another.
 I quote verbatim: "It is certain that _Urania_ is the simplest form.
 But, this form is the starting point for the others."

+"The semicircular flap subdivides into layers, the layers into tubes, the tubes themselves are cross partitioned.
+The arms maintain their form, reuniting through a channel.
+A calyx forms between the arms and the stalk's attachment point and the simplest crinoid is there!"
+Really, it is seriously as simple as that!

 ...

 ## Explanation of the Figures